-The Technology context
+1. The technological context

 The Rembrandt virtual advertising system is part of the context of the production and distribution of television images of sports events, with particular reference to advertising spaces located on the field.
-By virtual advertising we mean the creation and insertion in the video signal of digital advertising content, which is superimposed on advertising panels that are physically located in the sports grounds.
+By virtual advertising, we mean the creation and insertion in the video signal of digital advertising content, which is superimposed on advertising panels that are physically located on the sports grounds.
 They are called virtual as they are not physically located on the ground.

-The purpose of V.A. is to multiply advertising revenue by showing different advertising content to different audiences as visualized in figure 4.
+The purpose of V.A. is to multiply advertising revenue by showing different advertising content to different audiences as visualized in figure 1.

-Figure 5 presents the production and distribution process for a TV event that involves virtual advertising.
+Figure 2 presents the production and distribution process for a TV event that involves virtual advertising.
 The virtual advertising system works alongside the main OB Van production to receive camera signals and generate several different video feeds by superimposing different advertising content on the images of the advertising billboards.

 The figure below shows the role of the different stakeholders during the production and TV broadcasting of sports events.